 The best (in my opinion) is probably Miradouro de São Pedro de Alcântara near the Bairro Alto, but Miradouro das Portas do Sol and Miradouro da Senhora do Monte are both also worth visiting.
-Going to all these beautiful viewpoints is one of my top tips on what to do while in Lisbon.
+Going to all these beautiful viewpoints is one of my favorite things to do in during my two week Portugal itinerary.

 Experience the Buzz of the Bairro Alto